alpham/microservicestask/README.md

-# microservicestask
+# Microservices Task
-a task about microservices
+A task about microservices, python, django, flask, and angular 2.